Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 6. **Tests, Allies, Enemies**<br>
 Episodes: 9, 10, 11, 12
+	- The Cyvolters are teased as a mysterious group of Cybervators that has been capturing/stealing the satellites the house Cyber.Beast.
+It is revealed to be something that has been going on for a while now.

 	- Makkusu helps someone in cyberspace

 		he has develop a reputation for being an alturistic cybervator not just help others but in terms of giving money unlike other cybervators he gives 70% or more of his earnings to fans